Tihitnaabraham/Product-Documentation/README.md

 ## 3. How is the total price calculated?

 The total price is dynamically calculated by RenewIt based on:
-- The upcyclers’s required quantity per kilogram.
+- The upcycler’s required quantity per kilogram.
 - The quantity specified by the upcycler in their material request (e.g., 50 kg).
 The system multiplies the unit price by the requested quantity to give an accurate total cost before the upcycler accepts the offer.